-Eadwig upset and replaced many nobles including Dunstan.
+Eadwig upset and replaced many nobles and churchmen including Dunstan.
 Dunstan was exiled or exiled himself to Flanders.

 As ruler of Mercia and Northumbria Edgar re-called the exiled Dunstan and made him Bishop of Worcester.

 958 (2nd June)

 Archbishop Odo of Canterbury died.
 Eadwig appointed first Aelfsige of Winchester to the position.
 However, he soon died and Eadwig appointed Byrhthelm, Bishop of Wells to the See of Canterbury.

 959 (1st October)